 Your favorite clinicians are back!
 Gabe Bolkosky, James Hutchins, Scott Walker, Meredith Harris, Marty Edwards . . . and many more.

 The Greenville Suzuki Association and the Dr. Ira Hardy Suzuki Pedagogy Program are pleased to announce another year full of exciting events and activities for our Suzuki Community!
 The GSA is an area-wide organization that assists in promoting unity and opportunities for Suzuki students, teachers, and parents in Eastern North Carolina.

-Suzuki Saturdays / Sundays - Four classes at Third Street Community Center, 600 W. 3rd St. Advance registration is required.
+Suzuki Saturdays - Two classes at Third Street Community Center, 600 W. 3rd St. Advance registration is required.
 At 10:00 AM, enjoy energetic and exciting group classes for ALL ages and levels.
 At 11:00 AM, after group class, all participants may perform in the solo/group recital.

 About the Greenville Suzuki Association